bobefett-qwert12/Fuel-Fiend/README.md

 ## Technologies used

-To build this application, we used two server-side API's to find the most recent gas prices and fuel economy data points, as well as the css framework, Tailwind.
-You can find the API used to find gas prices [here](), and the API used for fuel economy data points [here]().
+To build this application, we used the css framework, Tailwind, as well as two server-side API's.
+One to take a given zip code and find the most recent gas prices for the region using a separate website, and another to find recent fuel economy data points.
+You can find the API used to translate zip codes to latitude and longitude numbers [here](), and the API used for fuel economy data points [here]().
 If you want, you can also find the most recent version of Tailwind css [here](https://github.com/tailwindlabs/tailwindcss/releases/latest/).

 ## Here's what it looks like: